arnabphoenix/imagenet-100-classifier/README.md

 # A comparative study for ImageNet-100 Classification task with ResNet-50, ResNet-34, ResNet-18, Efficient-NetB0

-This Repo contains a comparative analysis of 4 different classifiers trained and evaluated on the bench marks dataset, Imagenet-100 containing 100 classes.
+This Repo contains a comparative analysis of 4 different classifiers trained and evaluated from scratch on the benchmark dataset, Imagenet-100 containing 100 classes.

 #  Comparison of the Accuracies, Training Times, Inferencing Times